- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 What’s so special about Annapurna Base Camp Trek?

-Finally, did we mention you will not only the Annapurna Base Camp but also the Macchapuchre Base Camp, known more commonly as Mt.
+Finally, did we mention you will not only visit the Annapurna Base Camp but also the Macchapuchre Base Camp, known more commonly as Mt.
 Fishtail Base Camp?

 Typically, your day will begin early in the morning, around 6 AM.
 After you freshen up, you will get a fill of breakfast.
 Most hotels and teahouses on the trail provide standard breakfast with eggs, bread, tea, and so on.
 If you wish you can even opt for a more local breakfast and try their local specialty.